 Renauld’s reputation during this era was notable, as was their popularity with the global jet set and high profile figures such as Jackie Onassis, Warren Beatty, Mick Jagger, The Velvet Underground and Le Mans racing driver Sir John Whitmore.
 Renauld sunglasses were enjoyed by men and women alike across the globe, often seen in glamorous locations by those pursuing a sea and ski lifestyle.

-2011 saw a revival of interest in the Renauld brand following the release of 'The Rum Diaries', a film set in the 1960s and in which Johnny Depp spent many scenes sporting a pair of Renaulds (see the Vault section for more details and photographs).
+2011 saw a revival of interest in the Renauld brand following the release of 'The Rum Diaries', a film set in the 1960s and which features multiple sightings of Renaulds throughout (see the Vault section for more details and photographs).